Last reviewed 7 April 2021

 Ramadan is the holy month of the Islamic Calendar during which Muslims partake in religious observance, including ritual fasting from sunrise to sunset.
-This year, Ramadan is expected to run from 5 May to 4 June and we have outlined some key ways to support staff during this period.
+This year, Ramadan is expected to run from 12 April to 12 May 2021 and we have outlined some key ways to support staff during this period.

 Be understanding of your employees’ needs — if an employee informs you that they are taking part in Ramadan, you should hold an open conversation with them and explore whether any additional measures can be introduced.

-Consider flexible working opportunities with staff, such as altering shift patterns in order to manage any fatigue or drop in productivity that may occur as a result of daytime fasting.
+Consider flexible working opportunities with staff, such as altering shift patterns or hours in order to manage any fatigue or drop in productivity that may occur as a result of daytime fasting.

 Although you can expect staff to book holidays using the normal procedure, it may be wise to take a more favourable approach to short-notice requests related to Ramadan and overlook procedure where necessary.